mesos/mr-redis/README.md

 ```

 ### Installation Instruction
-Please Note the pkg dependency management will be done by godep, but we will hold integrating it as the next destination (Transfer this project) of this project from my username is still not clear.
+Please Note the pkg dependency management will be done by godep, but we will hold integrating it as the next destination (Transfer this project) of this project from current location is still not clear.
 TODO

 ### Contribution Guidlines
 We have ourselves fallen into pitfalls to arrive at working code faster, some simple rules more to inculcate in our own future work and for reference to contributors
 Go already provides a nice documentation on coding conventions and guidelines; just try to adhere to that [Effective Go](https://golang.org/doc/effective_go.html) :-)
-Also try and inculcate all the good things at Effective go programming https://golang.org/doc/effective_go.html

 Specifically
 - Format code using go fmt, if an already prebuilt auto formatter is not their in your editor
 - We suggest using extensive comments, as this code base is still evolving